MHD Turbulence: A Biased Review

 The recursive tearing proceeds until inter-island current sheets are short enough to be stable, at which point the true nonlinear plasmoid chain can form, involving not just multiple tearings, but also nonlinear plasmoid growth by reconnection, their coalescence, and ejection from the sheet.
 While the multiscale statistics of such a chain may be different from that of a tearing-mediated cascade that I described in \secref{sec:recturb}, I assumed there, implicitly, that the chain could not survive for a long time, if at all: indeed, the characteristic time scale of the process of fully forming the sheet out of an aligned structure is the tearing time ($\sim\gamma^{-1}$), and the time to break apart that aligned structure by ideal-MHD dynamics is of the same order ($\sim\tnl$).
-So it seems that the ``mother sheet'' (collapsed aligned structure) should break apart entirely shortly after (or even before) fully forming and release its plasmoids (flux ropes) into the general turbulent wilderness, where they are free to interact with each other or with anything else that comes along, and are thus no different from turbulent fluctuations of a particular size generically splashing around in a large nonlinear system.\footnote{Another nuance here concerns the circularisation of these plasmoids, which I posited at the end of \secref{sec:disruption_scale}.
-A circularised plasmoid is a saturated plasmoid, so, in order for reconnection in a stochastic chain envisioned by \citet{uzdensky10} (see \apref{app:uls}) to keep going, one must assume that plasmoids in it do not saturate and keep gobbling up reconnected flux before being ejected from the sheet.
-Of course, whether they circularise before or after they are ejected, or, indeed, before, during or after the sheet has fallen apart (all of which happens on comparable time scales~$\sim\tnl$), is immaterial for the purposes of thinking of them as the energy-containing structures of the sub-$\lD$ mini-cascade (\secref{sec:recturb}). } This gives rise to the disruption-range ``mini-cascades'' in \secref{sec:recturb}, with the overall $\kperp^{-11/5}$ spectral envelope~\exref{eq:Ek_bounds}.
+So it seems that the ``mother sheet'' (collapsed aligned structure) should break apart entirely shortly after (or even before) fully forming and release its plasmoids (flux ropes) into the general turbulent wilderness, where they are free to interact with each other or with anything else that comes along, and are thus no different from turbulent fluctuations of a particular size generically splashing around in a large nonlinear system.
+This gives rise to the ``mini-cascades'' in \secref{sec:recturb}, with the overall $\kperp^{-11/5}$ spectral envelope~\exref{eq:Ek_bounds}.